meems1996/Datastore-Challenge/README.md

 selectData and filterData methods both return a list of custom object class.

-The way Order works is it uses ChainedComparitor to be able to sort the queries by more than one field.
+The way Order works is it uses ChainedComparator to be able to sort the queries by more than one field.